natesilva/koa-generic-session-sequelize/README.md

 ## Usage

+**Notice: This is an older module that works best with `koa-generic-session`.
+However, most Koa apps today use the more modern [koa-session](https://github.com/koajs/session) library.
+Unfortunately, this module is not designed to work with that.**

 This session storage provider works with [koa-generic-session](https://github.com/koajs/generic-session) (session middleware for Koa).
 It also works with [koa-session-minimal](https://github.com/longztian/koa-session-minimal), but koa-generic-session is recommended.

 It stores session data in a database defined by you, using the [Sequelize](http://docs.sequelizejs.com/) ORM.